Retail (comic strip): Assistant Managers

 Crystal was Marla's fourth and final assistant manager at Grumbel's, replacing Brice Tanner.

 Crystal was originally interviewed a year prior as a possible replacement for Arthur, but Marla had to settle on Brice instead because he was more qualified.
 When Brice left, however, Marla had no one else to fall back on.
 Crystal, in spite of her counter-cultural beliefs, was the only other person who had any retail management experience, having worked as an assistant manager at the Pewter and Incense store for 6 months before they closed down.

 Unlike Marla's previous assistants, Stuart had no hand in her getting hired, not even interviewing her, as he was too busy trying to replace all the managers that were let go for embezzlement at another store in his district.
 Marla noted the irony that Stuart decided to trust her instinct the one time she had to pick someone out of desperation.

-At the end of the strip, Crystal was expecting to be promoted to store manager once Marla stated her intention to leave, and was uncertain how she would manage the responsibility and stress.
+At the end of the strip, Crystal was expecting to be promoted to store manager once Marla stated her intention to leave, and was uncertain how she would manage the responsibility and stress, but Mel (aka Lunker) promised to stay through the liquidation to make sure she did well.